mariazevedo88/travels-java-api/README.md

 }
 ```

-`GET/financial/v1/transactions?startDate=2020-01-01&endDate=2020-01-18&order=DESC&page=2`
+`GET/financial/v1/transactions?startDate=2020-01-01&endDate=2020-01-18&page=2&size=5&sort=DESC`

-This end-point returns transactions created within the period specified in the request.
-E.g: in the above query, we are looking for
+The end-point returns transactions were created within the period specified in the request.
+E.g., in the above query, we are looking for all transactions carried out between 01-18 January 2020.
+Also, the result should return in descending order and only page 2
-all transactions carried out between 01-18 January 2020.
-Also, the result should return in descending order and only the page 2.
+with five transactions.

 `DELETE/financial/v1/transaction/{id}`